xampos101/DAL/README.md

 | Empty or missing tables | Migrations / schema: align DB with models (Alembic or equivalent in your deployment) |

 ---

-## Contributing

-- Use feature branches and open PRs against `main`.
-- Run tests and `mkdocs build` when changing code or docs.
-- **Never** commit `.env`, real tokens, or database passwords.

-Questions about contract alignment with the Experimentation Engine should be checked against the engine client and any project OpenAPI / DAL rules your team uses.